nghttp2/nghttp2/doc/nghttpx.1.rst

     Default: ``0``

-.. option:: --backend-http2-connections-per-worker=<N>

-    Set   maximum   number   of  backend   HTTP/2   physical connections  per  worker.
-If  pattern is  used  in  :option:`-b` option, this limit is applied  to each pattern group (in other  words, each  pattern group  can have  maximum <N>
-    HTTP/2  connections).
-The  default  value  is 0,  which means  that  the value  is  adjusted  to the  number  of backend addresses.
-If pattern  is used, this adjustment is done for each pattern group.

-.. option:: --backend-http1-connections-per-host=<N>
+.. option:: --backend-connections-per-host=<N>

-    Set   maximum  number   of  backend   concurrent  HTTP/1 connections per origin host.
-This option is meaningful when :option:`-s` option  is used.
+    Set  maximum number  of  backend concurrent  connections (and/or  streams in  case  of HTTP/2)  per origin  host.
+    This option  is meaningful when :option:`--http2-proxy`  option is used.
 The  origin  host  is  determined  by  authority portion of  request URI (or :authority  header field for HTTP/2).
-To limit  the  number  of connections   per  frontend   for   default  mode,   use :option:`--backend-http1-connections-per-frontend`\.
+To  limit  the   number  of  connections  per frontend        for       default        mode,       use
+    :option:`--backend-connections-per-frontend`\.

     Default: ``8``

-.. option:: --backend-http1-connections-per-frontend=<N>
+.. option:: --backend-connections-per-frontend=<N>

-    Set   maximum  number   of  backend   concurrent  HTTP/1 connections per frontend.
+    Set  maximum number  of  backend concurrent  connections (and/or streams  in case of HTTP/2)  per frontend.
 This option  is   only  used  for  default   mode.
 0  means unlimited.
-To  limit the number of connections  per host for  HTTP/2 or SPDY  proxy mode (-s option), use :option:`--backend-http1-connections-per-host`\.
+To limit the  number of connections per host with          :option:`--http2-proxy`         option,          use
+    :option:`--backend-connections-per-host`\.

     Default: ``0``